 Sacramento.
-As discussed above under Recreational Resources, Alignment D would have the greatest effect on Fredrick Miller Regional Park as it is aligned furthest to the south.
-Similar, temporary detours and trail closures would occur under all three alternatives in Sacramento.
+As discussed above under Recreational Resources, Alignment D would have the greatest effect on Fredrick Miller Regional Park as it is aligned furthest to the south within the park and would require acquisition of a portion of the park.
+Similar, temporary detours and trail closures would occur under all alternatives in Sacramento.

-Encroachment on the vacant lot north of Broadway and adjacent to the river is greatest under Alignments A and B.
+Encroachment on the vacant lot north of Broadway and adjacent to the river is greatest under Alignments A and B and minor for Alignment C1.

-Encroachment on industrial land uses in Sacramento would occur under all three alternatives.
-The greatest amount of parcel acquisition of the Chevron facility site north of Broadway would be under Alignment A; however, it may not result in a change in land use of the rest of the property.
-Slivers of parcel acquisition from the Union 76 and Setzer Forest Products facilities south of Broadway would be essentially equal under all alternatives.
+Encroachment on industrial land uses in Sacramento would occur under all alternatives.
+The greatest amount of parcel acquisition of the Chevron facility site north of Broadway would be under Alignment A which would require tank removal in addition to parcel acquisition.
+Slivers of parcel acquisition from the Phillips 66 gasoline storage facility and Setzer Forest Products facilities south of Broadway would be essentially equal under all alternatives, with the exception of Alignment D, which would require tank removal in addition to acquisitions from the Phillips 66 parcel.